inveniosoftware/docs-invenio-rdm/docs/customize/search.md

 Each variable has two keys:

 - ``facets``: The list of facets in the order they are displayed.
-The name must have been defined in ``RDM_FACETS`` (defined in Invenio-App-RDM).
+The name must have been defined in ``RDM_FACETS`` (defined in [invenio-rdm-records](https://github.com/inveniosoftware/invenio-rdm-records/blob/master/invenio_rdm_records/config.py)).
 - ``sort``: The list of sort fields.
 The first element in the list is the default sort option used with a query.
 The second element is the default sort option used with an empty query.
-The sort fields must have been defined in ``RDM_SORT_OPTIONS`` (defined in Invenio-App-RDM).
+The sort fields must have been defined in ``RDM_SORT_OPTIONS`` (defined in [invenio-rdm-records](https://github.com/inveniosoftware/invenio-rdm-records/blob/master/invenio_rdm_records/config.py)).

 **Defining a new sort option**

-You can define new sort options yourself that can use in your search interface.
+You can define new sort options yourself for your search interface.

 To do this, add the ``RDM_SORT_OPTIONS`` to your ``invenio.cfg``.

-If you'd like to complete replace the existing ones, simply override the variable like this:
+If you'd like to completely replace the existing sort options, simply override the variable like this:

 ```python